revk/ESP32-EPD/README.md

 You can set LED by `command/EPD/rgb` and a string of LED colour letters.

+## Override

+You can send `comamnd/EPD/override` with a URL or image file name to override the display for 60 seconds.

 ## Widgets

 Each widget has basic settings with *type*, and position (*x*/*y*), and alignment (*left*/*centre*/*right* and *top*/*middle*/*bottom*) and the *size* of the widget, and, of course a *content* setting.
 Some widgets may reference other settings as well in the way they work.